hoprnet/hoprnet/.processes/development.md

 ### Sprint Retrospective

-In `Retrospective` we aim to summurize the results of the last spring, in order to help us identify and fix issues in our processes and company culture.
+In `Retrospective` we aim to summarize the results of the last spring, in order to help us identify and fix issues in our processes and company culture.

 - what went better than expected
 - what went worse than expected